mydepsoftware/mydepsoftware.github.io/getting_started.md

 		<ul><li>Quit: This quits closes the interface.</li></ul></li>
         <li> Database
 		<ul>
-			<li> Search\tag{Search}: This opens a popup where all data from the database are visible.
+			<li id=“search”> Search: This opens a popup where all data from the database are visible.
 This menu is accessible with a keyboard shortcut: Ctrl + F (Windows) or Cmd + F (Mac).It is possible to look at the database for a specific model by long at Name, Author, Title, Journal and Year.
 A click on the desired model will display the corresponding values in the model part of the interface. </li>
 			<li>Import: This imports a new database in the following formats: </li>
 				<ul>
 					<li> Tab-separated database </li>